campos20/backend-python-creditcard/README.md

 # backend-python-creditcard

-Sample backend in python for credit cards
+Sample backend in python for credit cards.

 ## Requirements